Digital modeling and fabrication: CNC milling machine

 CNC stands for "computer numerical control".
 CNC mills or routers include proprietary software which interprets 2D vector drawings or 3D models and converts this information to a G-code, which represents specific CNC functions in an alphanumeric format, which the CNC mill can interpret.
 The G-codes drive a machine tool, a powered mechanical device typically used to fabricate components.
 CNC machines are classified according to the number of axes that they possess, with 3, 4 and 5 axis machines all being common, and industrial robots being described with having as many as 9 axes.
 CNC machines are specifically successful in milling materials such as plywood, plastics, foam board, and metal at a fast speed.
 CNC machine beds are typically large enough to allow 4' × 8' (123 cm x 246 cm) sheets of material, including foam several inches thick, to be cut.

 Laser cutter

 The laser cutter is a machine that uses a laser to cut materials such as chip board, matte board, felt, wood, and acrylic up to 3/8 inch (1 cm) thickness.
 The laser cutter is often bundled with a driver software which interprets vector drawings produced by any number of CAD software platforms.

-The laser cutter is able to modulate the speed of the laser head, as well as the intensity and resolution of the laser beam, and as such is able in both to cut and to score material, as well as approximate raster graphics.
+The laser cutter is able to modulate the speed of the laser head, as well as the intensity and resolution of the laser beam, and as such is able both to cut and to score material, as well as approximate raster graphics.

 Objects cut out of materials can be used in the fabrication of physical models, which will only require the assembly of the flat parts.